game8078/SV08-Stealthchanger/README.md

 # List-of-Major-Steps:
 - 2020 extrusion additon to frame
 * Raise bed
-+ Add extra powersupply
++ Add Extra Powersupply
-- Flash mainline klipper to board MCU
+- Flash Mainline Klipper To Board MCU
 * Setup Printer.cfg
-+ Setup canbus network
++ Setup Canbus Network
 - Flash Toolboard MCU
-* Change belts
+* Change Belts
-+ Add Stealthchanger Shuttle and your choice of toolhead
++ Add Stealthchanger Shuttle and Your Choice of Toolhead
 - Add Tap Features
-* Tune printer with one toolhead
+* Tune Printer With One Toolhead
-+ Add Docs
++ Add Docks
 - Add StealthChanger Sofware
-* And Tools
+* Add Tools
-+ Tune printer
++ Tune Printer

 # SV08-2020-Extrusion-Mount-Stealthchanger
 An addition to the Stealthchanger tool changer that allows for the SV08 to have a piece of 2020 extrusion mounted in the top of the printer for the docks used by Stealthchanger.